Endrit Vrapi

-Endri Vrapi (born 23 May 1982, in Tiranë) is an Albanian retired footballer who last played as a defender for Kosovan club Liria.
+Endri Vrapi (born 23 May 1982) is an Albanian retired footballer who last played as a defender for Kosovan club Liria.

 Club career

 Early career

 Vrapi began his career while still a teenager, playing for Partizani Tirana.
 Regarded as one of the best young Albanian talents at the time, he was also captain of the Albania under-19 team.
 He worked his way up through the ranks at Partizani Tirana and joined the first team during the 2001–02 season, though he did not feature in any league game that season.
 This prompted Vrapi to sign with Lushnja, a weaker team in the Albanian Superliga, to gain some experience.

 At Lushnja he quickly established himself in the first team.
 He played seventy-six games and scored four goals for the club between 2002 and 2005.
 His impressive displays prompted one of the best teams in the country, Elbasani, to sign the left back in 2005.
 His most successful season came at Elbasani during his first spell there in the 2005–06 season.
 He played thirty-four games and scored two goals that season and was one reason Elbasani won the Albanian championship.
 After his triumph with Elbasani, in 2006 Vrapi moved to Teuta Durrës, where he almost repeated his success with Elbasani, when Teuta Durrës finished second behind KF Tirana in the Albanian Superliga.
 During the 2006–07 season he played twenty-nine games and scored two goals.
-After spending only one season in Durres, Vrapi changed teams again, moving back to KF Tirana.
+After spending only one season in Durrës, Vrapi changed teams again, moving back to KF Tirana.
 This turned out to be a mistake.
 KF Tirana struggled all season, finishing a disappointing sixth place in the Albanian Superliga, the team's lowest league position in years.
 During that poor season Vrapi played twenty-seven games without scoring a goal.
 The Albanian international defender decided to go back and play where he had spent the best years of his career, Elbasani.
 He was greeted by his former team with open arms as they had paid a fee believed to be in the region of $140,000 for re-signing the left back.